 On March 4 earlier this year, the O2 in London had the attention of the nation as we saw the climax of an intensely built rivalry between two British stars, David Haye (28-3) and Tony Bellew (29-2-1).
-With a build-up littered with aggression and despise from both sides, Matchroom revelled in a Pay-Per-View bout that grabbed the attention of hardcore and casual fans alike.
+After a build-up littered with aggression and despise from both sides, Matchroom revelled in a pay-per-view bout that grabbed the attention of hardcore and casual fans alike.

-Despite being a miss-match in many fan’s eyes, as well as pre-fight odds peaking at 4/1 for a Tony Bellew win, the fight delivered unforgettable images and lasting memories as an injured David Haye was stopped in the eleventh round by a pumped up and focused Bellew.
-Despite the injury leaving many fans with unanswered questions about the result of the fight, Bellew negated a lot of Haye’s offence in the opening rounds of the fight, leading to the opinion that these two are closer matched than expected.
+Despite being a miss-match in many fans’ eyes, as well as pre-fight odds peaking at 4/1 for a Bellew win, the fight delivered unforgettable images and lasting memories as an injured Haye was stopped in the 11th round by a pumped up and focused Bellew.
+Despite the injury leaving many fans with unanswered questions about the result of the fight, Bellew negated a lot of Haye’s offence in the opening rounds of the fight, leading to the opinion that these two were closer matched than expected.

 One final payday?